MarcASO1560/CHARLETACRAFT-XMAS-HARDCORE-2024/README.md

 ## 🌍 World Seed 🌍

 🔢 The seed for this world is: **100000010198755979**.
 Use it to recreate or explore this unique map on your own.
-(Out of server is obviously diferent, there is no snow, the server y precisely configured.) 🔢
+(Out of server is obviously different, there is no snow, the server is precisely configured.) 🔢
 ![CharletaCraft2](img/img1.png)
 ![CharletaCraft2](img/img2.png)
 ![CharletaCraft2](img/img3.png)